The Story of Joy

 I was wrong.

 As a child, she was very creative and inventive.
-She would draw designs and create inventions for school projects.
+She would draw and create inventions for school projects.
 And her family life was very unpredictable and volatile, with fighting and tension, but she always had her grandma.

 Joy’s grandma, Mimi, was her biggest cheerleader and supporter; the person who always had time for her.
 Mimi would tell Joy that she was destined for great things.
 She was that loving, encouraging voice.
-And when Joy was in the middle of trying to get her mop to market and experiencing a lot of setbacks, her grandma died.
+And when Joy was in the middle of trying to get her product to market and experiencing a lot of setbacks, her grandma died.

 Now I’m sitting watching someone else lose their grandma too.